ab1150/parking-garage/README.txt

 html5up-future-imperfect - Website + CSS files
 images - images used in the website tests - some of the tests used for unit testing and other tests

+Running the Code

+A few pre-requisites for running:
+1) Download and install Xampp here : https://www.apachefriends.org/index.html
+	Xampp is used as the php developing environment, that additionally hosted the sql databases.
+2) Download and install Openalpr here: https://github.com/openalpr/openalpr Linux based version only, Openalpr is the open source software that we built our camera system off of.

+Once a database is started and running the code navigate to this page:
+	localhost/parking-garage/index.php

+	Home page has now been reached - all things in the website can now be reached.

+		Login
+			Navigate to login page, and login, test account is (username,password).

+		Make a reservation
+			Navigate to the reservation page by clicking the link, set time accordingly.

+Camera Functions
+	enter into terminal: alprd -f
+	Needed to run program.
+Read READMECAMERA.txt for more details and instructions.
+	License plates should now be able to be read.

+	localhost/parking-garage/parkingCameraMock.php
+		Leaving spot
+			System should automatically detect leaving of car, registers license plate.
+Submit and system should be updated.
+		Exit
+			localhost/parking-garage/exit.php
+			License plate iwl lbe automatically read, submit to have system be updated.